Washington Heights Eighth Avenue Express

 So the Q became the permanent line.
 The B runs express, so that way, both always run the same way when they operate.
 Likewise, many Chinese on the West End all complained when they were cut off from Grand St., and the line seems to have enough ridership not to become a shuttle at nights, as had been the prior practice, so they get full time D service.
 So it was unanimous.
 The familiar old service pattern we all remember was really forced on everyone anyway, ignoring the public's input.
 So now we have something everyone prefers (except for history buffs). the original Chrystie St. plan probably should have been like this all along, as Brighton riders objected to the loss of Broadway service, (remember, the 5 QB's were an afterthought), and West End riders complained about the lost of Nassau service.
 Now, both lines have what they've always wanted.

 The next milestone was the Stillwell Terminal Rehab.
 9-8-02, the F, Q and N were cut back, with only the W serving a remaining single platform.
 That was eventually replaced by the new D-West End.
 This as the rest of the complex was rebuilt from the ground up, into a beautiful train shed, like the ones in Europe, but with glass solar panels as the roof.
 On the first six tracks, a concrete viaduct construction was replaced by standard steel "el" framework.
 The last two tracks were already steel construction, most of which is being kept, so when the other tracks were finished, the F and Q returned to their regular platforms, and the D moved over to the N platform, while less extensive work began on the remaining platform.
 That finished 5-29-05, when the N returned.
 Between this and the Bridge; we draw to a close a series of major service changes spanning almost 20 years!
 All the major work in the BMT southern division is finally complete!
-Now we are ready to expand!
-The next project is the new interlocking system on the IND portion of the Culver line, which may see the V extended, and express service resume, at least between Church and Jay St. After that is supposed to be the first portion of Second Avenue, in which probably the Q will be extended, first to 96th st. and then eventually to 125th.
+Now we were ready to expand!

 The HURRICANE SANDY DISASTER SERVICE CHANGES